-Heather graduated from McMaster University with a Kinesiology degree in 1999, and then obtained her Physical Therapy degree from Queen's University in 2003 achieving the Dean's Honour List, OUA Academic All-Star and receiving the Helen Chan Award of Merit.
+Heather graduated from McMaster University with a Kinesiology degree in 1999, and then obtained her Physical Therapy degree from Queen's University in 2003 achieving the Dean's Honour List, OUA Academic All-Star for varsity squash and receiving the Helen Chan Award of Merit.
 Shortly after she entered the Osteopathy program at The Canadian Academy of Osteopathy (CAO) in Hamilton, Ontario.
 She completed her Diploma in 2008 and then her Masters Diploma in Osteopathic Sciences in 2010.
-Heather further completed the 3 year CAO student teacher training program from 2008-2011 and then accepted a position as an Assistant Professor and then later as a Professor.
-Along with assisting and leading practical lab portions in the classroom she instructed courses on Medical Sciences and Osteopathic thought process, Orthopaedics, Ethics and Professionalism.
+Heather further completed the 3 year CAO student teacher training program from 2008-2011 and then accepted a position as an Assistant Professor and then a Professor.
+Along with assisting and leading practical lab portions in the classroom she instructed courses on Medical Sciences and Osteopathic thought process, Orthopaedics and Ethics and Professionalism.

 Heather has also completed additional osteopathic training from the John Wernham School in Maidstone, England and has attended numerous lectures and workshops instructed by international osteopathic practitioners from Spain, UK and USA.
 During her osteopathic educational studies, Heather worked in a variety of rehabilitation clinical settings including institutional, community and on-field sports medical and later opened Scugog Physiotherapy Centre, a private outpatient physical therapy and osteopathy clinic, in Port Perry, Ontario in 2007.
+In 2018 the clinic re-located to Uxbridge Ontario and is now named North Durham Physiotherapy.
 She believes in treating the cause and root of the problem and not just the symptoms.

 Heather is an avid athlete and enjoys competing and assisting as a therapist with a variety of sports.
-She has competed internationally 5 times with the Canadian National Age Group Triathlon Team recently placing 9th in the World Sprint Championships in Edmonton, Alberta, 2014.
+She has competed internationally 6 times with the Canadian National Age Group Triathlon Team (2006-2015) travelling to Switzerland, Hungary, Australia, USA and placing as high as 9th in the World Sprint Championships in Edmonton, Alberta, 2014.
 In 2013, she was crowned the World Masters Champion in Duathlon for her age group at the World Masters Games held in Torino, Italy.
-In addition to Triathlon she also competes internationally in Badminton, recently being crowned the 2015 US International Masters Singles Champion and receiving a bronze medal in singles at the 2015 Canadian Nationals Badminton Championships in Edmonton, Alberta.
+In addition to Triathlon she also competes internationally in Badminton acheiving titles at the 2015 US International and US Senior International Badminton Championships (2014, 2016 & 2018), 2015 European Masters Games in Nice, France and the 2016 USA Masters Games.
+She also earned bronze medals in women’s singles at the Canadian Nationals Badminton Championships (2013, 2015 & 2016).
+Currently, Heather has broadened her interest to competing in other racquet sports including squash and Racketlon.
+In the past year Heather has been working part-time as a Squash Pro at Richmond Hill Squash Club instructing primarily Junior athletes and working on building a women’s program.
+She is currently nationally ranked in the sport of Racketlon.

 © Copyright 2018.
 All Rights Reserved.